wp-plugins/simple-student-result/readme.txt

 == Installation ==

 1. Upload the entire `Simple-Student-Result` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+or

+Simple instructions, instant Live Chat!

+- Log on to your wp-admin
+- Click "Plugins", then "Add New"
+- Type in „Simple-Student-Result” and click "Search Plugins"
+- Download and install the Plugin
+- Click on the "Activate Plugin" button
+- Scroll down to the ”Student Results”

-You will find 'Students Results' menu in your WordPress admin panel.
+You will find 'Students Results' menu in your WordPress icon in the left hand menu in admin panel.

 <p><b>Usage:</b> View result by <b>shortcode [sms_result]</b> (in post editor) or
 		<br>Use shortcode in a PHP file (outside the post editor). <?php echo do_shortcode( '[gallery]' ); ?></p>